 Setting up your landing page is a rather easy job, but designing it and coming up with catchy (but not sleazy) and engaging messaging is the tough part.
 Technically, you can enjoy a user-friendly, super-simple page builder to easily create and adjust your page.

-Here are our platforms of choice, so consider them to set up a landing page the thousands will enjoy:
+Here are our platforms of choice, so consider them to set up a landing page that thousands will enjoy:

 With these tools, you have the power to change the text, adjust the background, add various social buttons (a smart move for visitor engagement), and arrange the elements of the page to suit your perfectionist eye.